memob0x/heavyPreloader/README.md

 ## [Scripts](https://memob0x.github.io/loader/demo/javascript/index.html)

-Loader internally uses dynamic `import` for `text/javascript` media type so it can be used to consume any kind of native module.
+`Loader` internally uses dynamic `import` for `text/javascript` MIME type so it can be used to consume any kind of native module.

 ```javascript
 // retrieving and consuming a specific module